dappnode/DAppNodeDocs/docs/smooth/subscribe-to-smooth/manual.md

 Relays that you no longer use won't reflect the fee recipient changes you did for each validator in your staking brain.
 If you have already changed your fee recipient but the warning still appears, please check the "Troubleshooting" section down below for more information.
 :::

-#### Possible Dialog 3: Validator is registered to at least one MEV relay and has the correct fee recipient set.
+#### Scenario 3: Validator is registered to at least one MEV relay and has the correct fee recipient set.

 <p align="center">
   <img src="/img/smooth_correct_fee_recipient.png" alt="correct_fee_recipient" width="400"/>